campjacob/campjacob.github.io/_dictionary/chauvinism.md

 dictionary-picture: true
 dictionary-picture-file: new-words-screenshot-chauvinism.jpg
 dictionary-story: "The concept of fanaticism is interesting.
 In some contexts I guess it can be a good thing.
 Pretty sure the authors didn’t mean the second definition. "
-source-reference: "Barron, F, Montuori, A, & Barron, A (1997) _Creators on creating: Awakening and cultivating the imaginative mind.
+source-reference: "Barron, F, Montuori, A, & Barron, A (1997) _Creators on creating: Awakening and cultivating the imaginative mind_.
 New York: Pinguin Group"
 source-author: Barron, Montuori, and Barron (1997)

 ---